PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 05:19:07
+Last updated: 2024-04-12 05:19:41
-Random Quote: Words are wind, and the only good wind is that which fills our sails.  -  Victarion Greyjoy
+Random Quote: The name is Thor, with a "T" and an "R" and an "O" and a "H".
+But not in that order. - Thor